17th C, walnut, Shanxi. Pair shows classical simple and elegant Ming style. Walnut high price wood in China through ages.

 33½” h.
 41 “ w.
 20½ d.

-These tables are of traditional high-waisted style.
+These tables are of high-waisted style.
+They are constructed in the traditional mortise-and tenon method, with tenons showing at the top and side of the top panel.
 The perimeter edge of the top frame is shaped with a “water-stopping” molding and edged with pronounced beading at the bottom.
-The frame houses several board panels, supported underneath by transverse braces with tenons penetrating to the edge of the top frame.
-The waisted form is fitted with deeply cusped and arched aprons which are beaded at the hemline and down the sides of the legs.
-Penetrating between the apron are the ‘sword-ridge” molded ends of four graceful cabriole legs slandering downward to terminate in hoof-feet standing on a base stretcher.
+The top houses several board panels in a floating panel style, supported underneath by three transverse braces.
+The waisted form is fitted with an arched apron with a pronounce cusp at intervals and beading at the hemline which continues down the sides of cabriole legs.
+Wooden nails are shown pinning the ‘sword-ridge” molded ends of the four cabriole legs to the apron and transverse braces underneath.
+The graceful cabriole legs terminate in hoof-feet standing on a semicircular base stretcher.
 Original dark lacquer is faded a little on the table top, otherwise the pair is in excellent condition.

 Half-round tables are considered some of the most beautiful pieces of Chinese furniture made in China.
-They were often used as bases for heavy sculptural or ritual objects for a large temple or the hallway of elite homes.
-The pair’s simple elegance makes it easy to fit in any decor, traditional or contemporary.
+They were often used as bases for heavy sculptural or ritual objects for a large temple, or at hallways of mansions to show off a favorite wall-hanging above.
+This pair’s simple elegance makes it easy to fit in any decor, traditional or contemporary.